jsicree/kafka-demo/README.md

 # kafka-demo
-A simple producer / consumer demo using Kafka and Spring-Kafka
+A simple producer / consumer demo using Kafka and Spring-Kafka.
+The producer (simple-dispatcher) is a Spring Boot REST service.
+Calling the `/dispatch` endpoint with a valid REST request will send a message to a kafka topic.
+The consumer (simple-consumer) will take the message off the topic and print it's contents to the log.

 ### Sample Request
 A sample REST request.
-POST this request to the dispatcher and it will be placed on a Kafka topic where the consumer will pick it up and print it to the log.

 `{
 	"guid":"12347",